gnodet/mvx/website/content/tools.md

 - 🔒 **Security**: Use centrally managed, approved tool versions

 **How it works:**
-1. When `MVX_USE_SYSTEM_<TOOL>=true` is set, mvx first tries to use the system installation
+1. When `MVX_USE_SYSTEM_<TOOL>=true` is set, mvx uses the system installation directly
-2. Validates that the system tool version matches your configuration
+2. Validates that the system tool is available and accessible
-3. If compatible, creates a symlink to integrate with mvx's tool management
+3. Skips adding mvx-managed tool paths to PATH, letting system PATH handle tool resolution
-4. If incompatible or unavailable, falls back to downloading
+4. If system tool is unavailable, the command fails (no fallback to downloading)

 ## Version Overrides